sporeball/Clover/docs/patterns.md

 **Flower type:** `array`\
 **Returns:** `number`

-Return the highest number which is an element of a flower.
+Return the highest number in a flower.

 ## minimum
 **Type:** `Pattern`\
 **Flower type:** `array`\
 **Returns:** `number`

-Return the lowest number which is an element of a flower.
+Return the lowest number in a flower.

 ## minus
 **Type:** `Pattern`\